About the Conference

 Whose love matters in popular romance culture?
 Who is represented as capable of love, or worthy of it?
 How do popular romance media—books, films, TV, web series, popular music, comics, etc.—promote and/or resist (neo) imperialism, (neo) colonialism, white supremacy, ethno-nationalism, ableism, and compulsory heterosexuality?
 How do innovations in publishing and media creation and/or distribution help to diversify popular romance, making it more inclusive, and what innovations are needed in popular romance studies to bring this diversity—or its continuing absence—into our critical discourse?

-The International Association for the Study of Popular Romance’s 2020 conference will feature for papers and posters on the popular culture of romantic love, now and in the past, from anywhere in the world.
-For this conference we are particularly interested in papers, posters, panels, and workshops focused on issues related to diversity, inclusion, and innovation.
-Topics being presented on include:
+The International Association for the Study of Popular Romance’s 2020 conference planned to feature papers and posters on the popular culture of romantic love, now and in the past, from anywhere in the world.
+For this conference we were particularly interested in papers, posters, panels, and workshops focused on issues related to diversity, inclusion, and innovation.
+Planned topics included:

 - Social justice themes and efforts at broadening popular romance media, including issues related to race, sexuality, gender, class, disability, age, religion, etc.